 DAC2 converters deliver outstanding musical detail and precise stereo imaging.
 They employ an advanced high-headroom digital filter design, and a new high-sample-rate Asynchronous USB Audio interface.
 All inputs are fully isolated from interface jitter by Benchmark's new UltraLock2™ jitter attenuation system.

 All digital inputs on the DAC2 D support native PCM or DSD conversion.
 From any input, DSD is transported with bit accuracy over DoP 1.1.
 DSD and PCM are both natively converted to analog.
 There are no DSD to PCM or PCM to DSD conversions to compromise the quality of the music.
 The DAC2 conversion system seamlessly switches between native PCM and native DSD conversion.
-DoP 1.1 is supported by many media players, and DSD downloads are now available from several sources.
+DSD over DoP 1.1 is supported by many media players, and DSD downloads are now available from several sources.